prebid/Prebid.js/overview/getting-started.md

 redirect_from: "/getting-started.html"
 layout: page
 title: Getting Started
-head_title: Getting Started with Prebid for Header Bidding
+head_title: Getting started with Prebid.js for header bidding
 description: An overview of Prebid, how it works, basic templates and examples, and more.
 pid: 10
 top_nav_section: overview